Birational geometry of blow-ups of projective spaces along points and lines: Images of the Exceptional Divisors

 Let $c_{\alpha}$ be the conic $Q_\alpha\cap E_4$, for $\alpha=24,12$ or $15$.
 In the following, we abuse notations and write $\ell_{ij}$ (and $c_\alpha$) for the polynomials defining the sections $\ell_{ij}$ (and $c_\alpha$) in $\PP^2$ (identifying $E_4$ with the blow-up of $\PP^2$ at $a_0,a_2$ and $a_3$).
 Then up to nonzero scalars, $\phi_{\mid E_4}':E_4\dashrightarrow E_2$ is the rational map defined by

-Now we claim that $\phi'_{\mid E_4}$ is induced by the complete linear system of for some addition points $p,q,r$ in $\PP^2$ such that (1) $a_0,a_2,a_3$ are at linearly general position, (2) $p,q,r$ not on the lines between $a_0,a_2$ and $a_3$, and (3) no conic through all the six points.
+Now we claim that $\phi'_{\mid E_4}$ is induced by the complete linear system of for some additional points $p,q,r$ in $\PP^2$ such that (1) $a_0,a_2,a_3$ are at linearly general position, (2) $p,q,r$ are not on the lines between $a_0,a_2$ and $a_3$, and (3) there is no conic through all the six points.
 Then by Lemma \ref{del3}, $\phi'_{\mid E_4}$ is birational, so $\phi_{\mid E_4}$ is birational, which finishes the proof.

 We find the points $p,q$ and $r$ first.
 We make the following definition: \begin{itemize} \item Let $r$ be the unique point in $\ell_{05}\cap \ell_{13}$; \item let $p$ be the unique point in $\ell_{12}\cap c_{12}= \ell_{12}\cap c_{24}$ beside $a_0,a_2$ and $a_3$; \item let $q$ be the unique point in $\ell_{25}\cap c_{25}=\ell_{25}\cap c_{24}$ beside $a_0,a_2$ and $a_3$. \end{itemize} Indeed $r$ is well-defined.
 Here $p$ and $q$ are symmetric under the $\mathcal{S}_3$-action, so we need only show $p$ is well-defined.
 We show the explicit polynomials defining $c_{12}$ and $c_{24}$ and find $p$ as follows.
 Recall (\ref{f12}), (\ref{f24}), where we place $p_0,\cdots, p_5$ at $([0: 1: 0: 0], [1: 0: 0: 0], [1: a: b: c], [0: 0: 1: 0], [0: 0: 0: 1], [1: 1: 1: 1])$.
 Then